How To Choose A microSD Card From Different Memory Card Types

 There are several different types of memory cards on the basis of their shape and size.

 1. CompactFlash Cards: They were first introduced by SanDisk in 1994, which comes in two variants (Type I and Type II).
-CF cards differs from other types of memory cards because they have a controller chip inside the card, whereas other types have not, the controller chip is a part of the device with which the card is used.
+CF cards differs from other types of memory cards because they have a controller chip inside the card, whereas other memory card types have not, the controller chip is a part of the device with which the card is used.

 2. SmartMedia cards: They were introduced in 1995 and were very popular in their day, but fallen into disuse; because of their internal memory architecture which had the capacity of only a maximum of 128 MB.
 They were also very thin and more prone to damage from bending as compared to other types.
 This leads to arising of two new formats SecureDigital card format and xD-Picture card format.